St George Rotunda

 The Rotunda Through the Centuries

-The church has survived wars, earthquakes, and empires.
-It started as a baptistry in the 4th century.
+The church started as a baptistry in the 4th century.
+Despite its size it has survived wars, earthquakes, and empires.

 By the 6th century, it became a full Christian church.

 In 1469, the writer Vladislav Gramatik described it in his work.
 He mentioned it while telling the story of St. Ioan Rilski’s relics.
-The relics were moved from Turnovo to Rila Monastery that year.
+The relics changed their location from Turnovo to Rila Monastery also during that year.

 During Ottoman rule (1512–1520), the church became a mosque.
-It was called Gyul-djamasy.
-Wall paintings were covered with white plaster.
-Floral art was painted over the original Christian murals.
+Then, its name changed to Gyul-djamasy.
+White plaster covered the wall paintings.
+While floral art covered the original Christian murals.

 After Bulgaria gained freedom in the 19th century, the mosque was abandoned.
-In 1915, the Rotunda was restored.
+Then, in 1915, the restoration of the Rotunda became a fact.

 The minaret was removed, and the original artwork was revealed.
 Three layers of Christian paintings were found and preserved.